 The story behind Miel begins many years ago.
 Beekeeping has been in the Walters family for several generations.
 Great-Great-Grandpa Albert Walters had bees in southwest Wisconsin in the early 1900s.
 His son, Orville, continued the tradition by harvesting honey from wild bees in Madagascar.
 Mark, Orville’s son, started beekeeping in 1976.
-He and Sharilyn lived in St. Paul, MN near the U of M Farm Campus.
-They moved to Madagascar in 1982.
+The young family moved to Madagascar in 1982.
 Of course, the Walters took hive bodies and equipment with them to begin beekeeping in Tolognaro, a coastal city in southern Madagascar.
 Later, they moved to the capital city and continued beekeeping.
 All of our experience in beekeeping has been in urban settings.

 The Story Moves Into the Fourth Generation

 The Walters were without bees for a period of time after returning to the US in 1993.
 Then in 2007, the story behind Miel expanded.
 Mark’s son, Zach, the fourth generation, wanted to start them up again.

 Zach was a professional boxer at the time.
 Looking at the amount of money he spent on honey for his diet caused him to remember the days of beekeeping with his dad in Madagascar.
 Zach thought it would be fun to start keeping some bees again.
 We could keep bees ourselves for the amount he’d spent on honey that year.

 At the end of the year, he wasn’t off by much!
 The season started out with four bee hives.
 Later that summer honey started coming in strong and we had a ton of it!
 We started giving it away and selling it here and there to recoup the start-up costs.

 Evolving into Miel